AmyE123/legacy-gamedev.amy-portfolio.com/_posts/2021-04-22-a-year-of-technical-games-development.md

 <!--- -------------------------------------------------------------------- -->
 <!--- This is for the main description of the game, this is very important -->
 <!--- -------------------------------------------------------------------- -->
-<p>One of my favourite modules in University has to be my Technical Games Development module (TDEMO), this module helped me learn to develop my core team working skills for use in games development, as well as this, it helped me develop my awareness of group dynamics, and gave me the opportunity to test out any potential career paths and the problems usually faced in those. <br /><br /> For this module, I made <b>5 games</b>, and in this blog I will be discussing and comparing a handful of important mechanics & problems from each of them, I would also be reflecting on those games and what I've learnt from them, and how the materials learnt in other modules have impacted my approach to certain games and mechanics made in this module.</p>
+<p>One of my favourite modules in University has to be my Technical Games Development module (TDEMO), this module helped me learn to develop my core team working skills for use in games development, as well as this, it helped me develop my awareness of group dynamics, and gave me the opportunity to test out any potential career paths and the problems usually faced in those. <br /><br /> For this module, I made <b>5 games</b>, and in this blog I will be discussing and comparing a handful of mechanics & problems from each of them, I would also be reflecting on those games and what I've learnt from them, and how the materials learnt in other modules have impacted my approach to certain games and mechanics made in this module.</p>

 <hr>